 This fabulous one pan recipe is a great take on a traditional Eggs Benedict.
 A great way to incorporate all your favourite breakfasting items to one delicious dish.
 It may take a little while to make, but it truly is worth it.

-Serves 6 people Preparation time 20 minutes Cooking time 120 minutes
+Serves 6 people Prep 20 minutes Cook 120 minutes

 Butter (for brushing your ovenproof dish)